NunoCartaxoUAL/SimpleJSchatwebsite/README.md

 # SimpleJSchatwebsite
+plan:
-i aim to do a simple chatting website with javascript and mysql
+I aim to do a simple chatting website with javascript and mysql

+#The Website should have:
+-Login Page
+-Register Page
+-Chat Page
+-Connection to database